YinhuaChen-cloud/fast-pass/README.md

 ```

 If you compile this project successfully, you will find the target dynamic lib: build/lib/libInjectFuncCall.so

+This is the LLVM PASS used to do mutation on C/C++ code

 Use the following command to use it: